 Migrants and tax – This section is for people coming to the UK.
 It contains a specially written guide and factsheets to help migrants understand their tax position.

-Disabled people and carers – This section includes information for foster carers and shared lives carers as well as how carers pay tax.
+Disabled people and carers – You can find a breakdown of what information this section includes for disabled people and carers here.
+It also includes information for foster carers and shared lives carers..

 Other tax issues – In this section, you will find information on non-taxpayers, savings and tax, property income, capital gains tax, council tax and rates and giving to charity.